pelud/modbus-potato/README.md

-This project follows the Arduino library format version 2, so you can select "Download ZIP" from the github page and then select the "Add Library..." option from the Arduino environment to easily import this library into your environment.
+This project follows the Arduino library format version 2, so you can select "Download ZIP" from the github page and then select the "Add Library..." option from the Arduino environment to easily import this library.

 The "modpoll" command line utility is highly recommended for accessing slaves.
 It can be found here: http://www.modbusdriver.com/modpoll.html